Just for a Day

-Just for a Day is the debut studio album by English rock band Slowdive.
-It was released on 2 September 1991 by Creation Records.
+Just for a Day is the debut studio album by English rock band Slowdive, released on 2 September 1991 by Creation Records.

+Style

+Music critic Jim DeRogatis called the album's style “one of the lushest and most layered sounds of the shoegazer movement.”

 Recording

 Just for a Day was recorded at Courtyard Studios, formerly known as Georgetown Studios, in Abingdon in the Thames Valley.

 Release

 Just for a Day was released on 2 September 1991 by Creation Records.
 It peaked at number 32 on the UK Albums Chart.
 Prior to the album's release, the EP Holding Our Breath, which featured the Just for a Day song "Catch the Breeze" as its lead track, was issued on CD and 12" vinyl on 3 June 1991, along with its 7" vinyl equivalent, the "Catch the Breeze" single.
 In the United States, Just for a Day was released by SBK Records in 1992.

 On 14 November 2005, a remastered edition of Just for a Day was issued by the Sanctuary Records subsidiary label Castle Music, supplemented by an extra disc containing tracks from the band's first three EPs: Slowdive, Morningrise and Holding Our Breath.
 Another remastered edition featuring the same bonus material was released by Cherry Red Records on 16 August 2010.